AMC Theatres: Growth

 By the 1980s, the company was experiencing strong growth; in 1983, it had its initial public offering.
-AMC Theatres built its first multiplex overseas in 1985, the 10-screen multiplex at The Point, Milton Keynes in the United Kingdom, and later opened additional sites in the UK such as in Dudley and Tamworth, Staffordshire.
+AMC Theatres built its first multiplex overseas in 1985, the 10-screen multiplex at The Point, Milton Keynes, in the United Kingdom, and later opened additional sites in the UK such as in Dudley and Tamworth, Staffordshire.
 In October 1988, they announced a joint venture with United Artists Theaters and Cinema International Corporation (a partnership of Paramount Pictures and Universal Studios) to run their combined cinemas in the UK, Ireland under the AMC name, however, AMC pulled out of the joint venture in December, and sold their U.K. assets, including their 12 cinemas, to the new entity (later called United Cinemas International) for $98 million and withdrew from the UK market.

 In 1988, Kinepolis Brussels, the first megaplex in the world, with 25 screens and 7,600 seats, was opened by Kinepolis, the European chain.

 In 1995, AMC Theatres opened the first North American megaplex, the AMC Grand 24 in Dallas, Texas, a theater complex that could accommodate thousands.
 AMC continued to open other megaplex theaters, such as the AMC Hampton Towne Center 24 in Hampton, Virginia, and the chain's busiest theater in the US, the AMC Empire 25 in New York City near Times Square.

 On December 13, 1996, AMC opened the Ontario Mills 30, a 30-screen theater in Ontario, California, which at the time was the largest multiplex in the world.
-AMC Theatres' megaplex theatres were a success overseas as well.
+AMC Theatres' megaplex theaters were a success overseas as well.
 In April 1996, they opened Canal City 13 in Fukuoka, Japan, which was followed on December 20, 1996, by the AMC Arrábida 20 in Porto, Portugal.
-In January 2002, the 16-screen Great Northern theatre was opened in Manchester in the UK, marking the chain's return to the UK market after 14 years.
+In January 2002, the 16-screen Great Northern theater was opened in Manchester in the UK, marking the chain's return to the UK market after 14 years.
 This was later supplemented by the opening of a 12-screen cinema on the Broadway Plaza site in Birmingham in October 2003.
 AMC Theatres sometimes serve a dual function; in addition to the regular cinema functions, they also cater to companies' business conferences that can make use of their projectors for displaying presentations.